Skip to content

 The Arch of Neutrality Monument is near the National Museum.
 It was established to celebrate the Turkmen people’s unanimous support for Turkmenbashi’s policy of neutrality in 1998.
 At the top of the arch, there’s a gilded statue.
 The statue rotates around itself but remains directed towards the sun all day.

 The arch symbolises Turkmenistan’s neutral status on all diplomatic matters.
-It is in the capital city of Ashgabat and shows you professionalism and beauty in its external appearance.
+It is in the capital city of Ashgabat and, in its external appearance, reflects professionalism and beauty.

 Gonur Tepe

-Gonur Tepe is a beautiful archaeological site that is 60 km away from the ancient city of Merv.
+Gonur Tepe is a beautiful archaeological site 60 km from the ancient city of Merv.
 It is a Bronze Age settlement dating from 2400 to 1600 BC.
-The place was excavated in the 1970s and is known as one of the largest cities of the Oxus Civilisation.
+The site was excavated in the 1970s and is known as one of the largest cities of the Oxus Civilisation.

-The excavation started in 1976 under the leadership of Victor Sarianidi.
+The excavation started in 1976 under Victor Sarianidi’s leadership.
 When you visit the site, you will see that the city had drains, streets, quartiers of houses, and temples used for religious ceremonies.
-Also, you can see ceramics, stone artefacts, jewellery, and much more.
+You can also see ceramics, stone artefacts, jewellery, and much more.

 The Ancient City of Nisa

 Old Nisa is a Parthian fortress that was declared a UNESCO Heritage Site.
-It is near the capital city of Ashgabat, and it was the residence of the Arshakids Dynasty and the capital of the Parthian Empire from 3 BC till 3 AD.
+It is near the capital city of Ashgabat.
+From 3 BC to 3 AD, it was the residence of the Arshakids Dynasty and the capital of the Parthian Empire.

 It was also a fortress complex.
 Its walls were up to 9 metres wide and surrounded by 43 rectangular towers.
 The place was designed in a magnificent ancient Greek, Roman, and Eastern style.
 It was used to celebrate revered Parthian rulers, and the place included wineries and an imperial treasury.
 Many tourists who visit Nisa are impressed by its exquisite brick layout, advanced architectural techniques, and arched walls.